 Though this technique produces some beautiful images for me, it is not without it’s issues.
 Here I discuss different issues and how they can be overcome.

 This is one of my favourite ice-beach scenes, but can you see the problem.
 When I first opened this at home, I thought this was just a strange sky, but now it is obviously the shadow of my woolly hat.
-The “Sky Artifact” is the most common issue when you are doing Magic Cloth.
+The “Sky Artefact” is the most common issue when you are taking a Magic Cloth photo.
 The cause is normally a short shutter speed, but it can also be the result of Bad cloth movement, or a bad cloth.
-The “Sky artifact” in my photo is a mixture of all 3.
+The “Sky artefact” in my photo is a mixture of all 3.

 1. Six second shutter speed

 This is normally an appropriate shutter speed for Magic Cloth, it is a little bit fast for Magic Cloth, but for beach shots you don’t necessarily want a very long shutter, it is desirable to capture some of the character from the waves instead of completely smoothing everything out.
 My best shots on the Ice-Beach are generally between 4 and 10 seconds.
 To avoid “Sky Artefacts” with a less than 1 second exposure, you need a very fast cloth action.
 The technique (I call the Karate Chop)involved covering the whole scene very quickly with a smooth downward swipe.
 Then the cloth is raised slowly and carefully to expose the landscape and avoid more exposure on the sky.